 I have two more litters due this week from Sapphire and Sadie, and I'm crossing my fingers everything goes well.
 Both of those does should produce some colorful litters.
 I also bred Isabella and Avis and they are due in early May.
 I am also pleased to announce I am borrowing a beautiful blue otter doe from Blue Buns Rabbitry, and she is already bred to Bayou the blue buck we share.
 She will be due around the same time as Isabella and Avis.

 The end of my classes for this semester is right around the corner, and once they're done I will be on a much needed vacation for two weeks.
 So between being busy with preparing for finals and assignments in the next few weeks, and going on vacation, I may not be able to update my blog for quite a while.
-I hope to keep at least my nursery page and
+I hope to keep at least my nursery page and for sale page up to date though.

 Wow, when I first created my website I always thought I would be great about updating my site regularly, and wouldn't turn into one of those people that only updated their site once a month.
 Well it's been exactly a month since I last updated my site.
 Time has flown by, and I'm even busier than ever (although I didn't even think that was possible).
 I'm glad I haven't had a lot of rabbits to sell or lots of updates to post though, otherwise I would have gotten WAY behind on things.
 As spring is approaching, I'm beginning to breed rabbits again, and I'm hoping to be more regular with updating my site.
 Because of my increasingly busy schedule, I've decided to cut back on rabbits some.
 I won't be breeding as much, and will keep my numbers even lower now.
 I will keep a few therapy rabbits (which I bring to nursing homes and occasionally schools), some excellent show rabbits, and some good breeding rabbits (torts, and some blues and shadeds).
 With less rabbits, they will get more individual attention which I think is very important, as well as free me up to have a little more time to keep up with emails and updating my website.